Goals Of Behavior Modification Training For Dogs

 Our dog does the same thing.
 She is well aware that growling at you and growling at your child are two very different things.
 In the first case, you risk getting hit in the ear, but in the second, success is guaranteed.

-The same exercises are necessary if the dog has not met or had little contact with children (incomplete socialization).
+The same exercises are necessary if the dog still needs to meet or have little contact with children (incomplete socialization).

-As we already mentioned, from the dog’s point of view, children behave incorrectly.
-First of all, they make loud and unusual sounds, which, according to the dog, may be associated with trouble.
+As we already mentioned, children behave incorrectly from the dog’s point of view.
+First, they make loud and unusual sounds, which, according to the dog, may be associated with trouble.
 Break this stereotype.

-When alone with your dog (so as not to injure others), try to behave like a child.
-Scream, squeal, moo, yell, roar, laugh, and at the same time feed and praise the dog.
+Try to behave like a child when alone with your dog (so as not to injure others).
+Scream, squeal, moo, yell, roar, laugh, and simultaneously feed and praise the dog.
 Make sure she doesn’t get excited.
-You can record the children’s noise on a tape recorder and feed the dog with sound accompaniment.
-Sooner or later she will get used to it.
+You can record the children on a tape recorder and feed the dog with sound accompaniment.
+Sooner or later, she will get used to it.

-The vast majority of foreign trainers believe that with proper training, a dog can be happy having its own living space.
+Most foreign trainers believe a dog can be happy having its own living space with proper training.

-The crate should be appropriate for your dog’s physical strength and size, that is, it should be strong, wide enough for the dog to turn around, and long enough for him to lie down in it and stretch out.
+The crate should be appropriate for your dog’s physical strength and size.
+It should be firm, wide enough for the dog to turn around, and long enough for him to lie down and stretch out.

-It is best to place the cage in the most frequently visited room or in the kitchen, but not next to the central heating radiator and not in a draft, not in your bedroom or in the children’s room.
+It is best to place the cage in the most frequently visited room or the kitchen, but not next to the central heating radiator, in a draft, in your bedroom, or the children’s room.

-Place bedding in the crate and a few items that the dog could chew on (tendon bones, toys, etc.).
-If you are going to leave her in the cage for several hours, make sure there is a water bowl.
+Place bedding and a few items the dog could chew on (tendon bones, toys, etc.) in the crate.
+If you leave her in the cage for several hours, ensure there is a water bowl.

-There are several ways to crate-train your dog.
-For example, start feeding her only in the cage and place the food bowl in the far corner.
-Next, do as stated in the section “Teaching the dog the skill of returning to its place.
+There are several ways to crate-train, such as crate training.
+For example, start feeding her only in the cage and placing the food bowl in the far corner.
+Next, do as stated in the “teaching “Tea,” giving the dog the skill of returning to its place.”

-Barking is very natural for dogs and very beneficial for us.
+Barking is natural for dogs and beneficial for us.
 If dogs didn’t bark, they would lose half their user value.
-However, frequent and excessive barking can be a problem for both the owner and others.
+However, frequent and excessive barking can be a problem for the owner and others.
 This can be compared to our speech.
-Speech is a very useful thing, but no one likes communicating with a chatterbox.
+Speech is handy, but no one likes communicating with a chatterbox.

 It is believed that dogs bark for several reasons.
-First of all, barking is a means of communication.
+First, barking is a means of communication.
 A dog may bark to attract attention, make a statement, warn an enemy, or announce that territory is occupied.

-Often barking reflects a functional state – the more excited the dog is, the more willing it is to bark.
-Almost all types of aggressive behavior are also accompanied by barking, and it is especially characteristic of territorial aggression, which is most pronounced in guard dogs.
+Barking often reflects a functional state—the more excited the dog is, the more willing it is to bark.
+Almost all types of aggressive behavior also accompany barking, and it is especially characteristic of territorial aggression, which is most pronounced in guard dogs.

 Tips For Behavior Modification Training For Dogs:

-In most cases, intrafamily aggressive behavior is a manifestation of either hierarchical or instrumental aggression.
-As already mentioned, aggressive behavior is repeated if it leads to positive consequences for the dog.
+In most cases, intrafamily aggressive behavior manifests either hierarchical or instrumental aggression.
+As mentioned, aggressive behavior is repeated if it produces positive consequences for the dog.
 Prove to her that this is not so.

 1. Training and raising a dog.
-You should start training and raising a small puppy from a very early age.
-Since a small puppy is easier to train and teach manners and commands than a large dog.
-For this purpose, the site has prepared material on how to train a puppy, and how to raise a puppy.
-And for those owners who already have adult dogs – how to train a dog, how to raise a dog.
+You should start training and raising a tiny puppy very early.
+Since a small puppy is more accessible to train and teach manners and commands than a large dog.
+For this purpose, the site has prepared material on how to train a puppy and how to raise a puppy.
+For those owners who already have adult dogs, how do they train and raise a dog?

 2. Punishment for disobedience.
 Any mischief by a dog should be punished.
 The punishment must be strict and correct.
 Not all owners punish their dogs correctly.
-To do this, you need to know how to properly punish a dog.
+To do this, you must know how to punish a dog properly.

 4. If the dog picks up from the ground on the street or at home.
-To do this, you need to wean your dog from giving food from the floor.
+It would help if you weaned your dog from giving food from the floor to do this.
 Each dog should have its own toe, with which it must eat food every day.

-5. A dog barks, how to stop it?
+5. A dog barks; how do we stop it?
 Dogs naturally bark, but you can train your dog to stop barking.
 Just with effort, time, and diligence.
 Check out the article: How to stop a dog from barking.

 6. The dog is afraid of everything.
-Every dog has its own fears and you need to be able to deal with them.
-If your dog is afraid of people, dogs, explosions, gunshots, fireworks, etc., then an article on how to stop a dog from being afraid will help you deal with your pet’s fears.
+Every dog has its fears, and you need to be able to deal with them.
+If your dog is scared of people, dogs, explosions, gunshots, fireworks, etc., then an article on how to stop a dog from being afraid will help you deal with your problems.

 8. The dog shows aggression during feeding.
 This problem lies in the wrong approach to raising a dog.
-Growling during feeding signals the fact that the dog does not consider you a leader, which means you need to start educating it and exercising restraint before eating.
+Growling during feeding signals that the dog does not consider you a leader, so you must start educating it and exercising restraint before eating.

 9. The dog bites your arms or legs.
-If your dog bites your hands and it is unpleasant or painful for you, then simply read how to stop your dog from biting your hands and feet.
-Some owners believe that this is bad manners for dogs, but dogs almost all bite hands during play.
-It’s another matter when you just want to pet a dog and it bites you, then in this case you need to take action.
+If your dog bites your hands and it is unpleasant or painful for you, then read how to stop it from biting your hands and feet.
+Some owners believe this is bad manners for dogs, but almost all bite their hands during play.
+It matters when you want to pet a dog, and it bites you; in this case, you must take action.

 10. The dog chews things in the house.
-A common situation is when a dog chews things in the house.
-This may be due to her habits or the fact that her teeth are just growing and need to be sharpened if we are talking about a puppy.
+A common situation is when a dog chews stuff in the house.
+This may be due to her habits or teeth growing and needing to be sharpened if we are talking about a puppy.
 In one case or another, there is a solution to the problem: how to stop a dog from chewing things.

 13. The dog digs holes.
-If your dog is digging holes, then most likely he has excess energy and needs to entertain himself somehow.
-To do this, you need to punish the dog or give a strict command “fu”.
-You can learn separately about how to teach a dog the fu command.
+If your dog is digging holes, he likely has excess energy and needs to entertain himself.
+You must punish the dog or give a strict command, “fu” or” Y.” You can learn how to teach a dog the full command separately.

 14. The dog constantly begs.
-The whole point is not about the dog, but about the fact that someone from your family took pity on the dog and began giving him treats upon request.
-The dog is a very smart animal and after such handouts, it will happily beg.
-During meals, under no circumstances should you give her anything from the table.
+The whole point is not about the dog but that someone from your family took pity on the dog and began giving him treats upon request.
+The dog is intelligent; after such handouts, it will happen.
+Durbegs meals, you should never give her anything from the table.
 Complete ignorance will save you from this problem.
-If the dog interferes with you while you are eating, punish or give a strict command fu.
+Punish or give a strict command fu if the dog interferes with you while eating.

 15. The dog constantly requires attention.
-A dog that has realized that for every whine or bark you resort to it as if it were a child, will constantly demand your attention.
-You cannot comfort the dog or you will be doomed to hold a candle to the nanny.
-For every whine or bark, the dog should be punished with the command fu, let him wean himself from this habit.
-When the dog realizes that this method of attracting attention does not work, it will stop doing it.
-If you console her, you are doomed to the fact that the dog will always whine or bark.
+A dog that has realized that for every whine or bark, you resort to it as if it were a child will continuously demand your attention.
+You cannot comfort the dog, or you will be doomed to hold a candle for the nanny.
+For every whine or bark, the dog should be punished with the command fu; let him wean himself from this habit.
+When the dog realizes this method of attracting attention does not work, it will stop.
+If you console her, you are doomed to the dog constantly whining or barking.

 How To Do Behavior Modification Training For Dogs:

 1. Keep your dog on a leash by one of the family members 3-5 steps from the place.
-In front of the dog’s eyes, you place several pieces of tasty food in place.
-Then, at the command “Place!” the dog is allowed to approach or be brought to a place and allowed to eat a treat.
+In front of the dog, you place several pieces of tasty food.
+Then, at the command “Pla” e!” th” dog is allowed to approach or be brought to a place and allowed to eat a treat.

 2. While she is interested in food, they fix her with a leash and begin to work with restraint.
-After giving the fixing command “Place!”
-They leave the dog for literally 2 seconds, immediately return, and reward it with a treat.
-After making 2-3 such approaches to the dog, it is released.
+After giving the fixing command “Pla” e!”
+Th” y, leave the dog for literally 2 seconds, immediately return, and reward it with a treat.
+It is released after making 2-3 such approaches to the dog.
 After half an hour, the exercise can be repeated.

-3. Gradually increase the distance to the place and the time the dog remains in place.
+3. Gradually increase the distance to the place and the time the dog remains there.
 They teach her to return to her place from different parts of the apartment.

-4. At this stage, the treat is placed in place unnoticed by the dog, but it should be there before he approaches.
+4. The dog places the treat unnoticed at this stage but should be there before he approaches.

-6. A dog on a leash is allowed to climb onto the sofa and is immediately given the command “Place!”
-They bring him to the place, feed him, and work on his endurance.
+6. A dog on a leash can climb onto the sofa and is immediately given the command “Pla” e!”
+Th” y bring him to the place, feed him, and work on his endurance.
 The exercises are repeated.

-7. Use the leash carefully so as not to provoke an aggressive reaction from the dog, but be persistent.
+7. Use the leash carefully to avoid an aggressive reaction from the dog, but be persistent.

-8. When the dog learns to come to the place, you will no longer need to directly influence him, and thus you can avoid confrontation.
-Send her to her place when she is lying across the aisle, in the bedroom, hanging out in the kitchen, etc.
+8. When the dog learns to come to the place, you will no longer need to influence him directly; thus, you can avoid confrontation.
+Send her to her place when she is lying across the aisle, in the bedroom, in the kitchen, etc.

-9. If your aggressive dog is a male, then castration will help reduce aggression.
+9. If your aggressive dog is a male, castration will help reduce aggression.
 It is believed that sterilization of bitches in similar cases is useless.
 In predicted situations, the use of analgesics or tranquilizers is indicated.
-However, the use of any medications that reduce the excitability, aggressiveness, or pain sensitivity of dogs should only be carried out on the recommendation and under the supervision of a veterinarian.
+However, any medications that reduce dogs’ excitability, aggressiveness, or pain sensitivity should only be carried out on the recommendation and under the supervision of a veterinarian.

 Conclusion:

-To correct a dog’s behavior, you need to take a comprehensive approach.
-So that each member of your family approaches problems seriously.
-If one family member consoles the dog and gives it treats, and the second one tries to wean it off, then the dog will still beg.
+To correct a behavior, you need to take a comprehensive approach.
+Each member of your family should approach problems seriously; if one family member consoles the dog and gives it treats, and the second one tries to wean it off, then the dog will still beg.

-If all family members follow the same steps – the correct steps, which are described in the links in various materials, then you will be able to achieve maximum success for your dog.
+If all family members follow the same steps – the correct steps, described in the links in various materials, then you will be able to achieve maximum success for your dog.

 Aapt Dubey